-\begin{lemma} A surface $\Sigma$ with boundary may be made convex if and only if the twisting of contact planes along each boundary component is less than or equal to zero. \end{lemma}
+\begin{lemma} A surface $\Sigma$ with Legendrian boundary may be made convex if and only if the twisting of contact planes along each boundary component is less than or equal to zero. \end{lemma}

-\subsection{Convex Torus in Standard Form.}
+\subsection{Convex torus in standard form.}

-By Giroux's tightness criterion, a convex torus in a tight contact $3$-manifolds has dividing set consists of $2n$ closed, parallel, homotopically non-trivial curves.
-A \emph{convex torus in standard form} is a torus of slope $s$ with characteristic foliation that consists of a $1$-parameter family of curves of singularities with slope $s$, called \emph{Legendrian divides}, and other $1$-parameter family of curves with slope $r \neq s$, called \emph{Legendrian rulings}.
-By Giroux's flexibility theorem, \cite{Giru}, \cite{Ko}, any convex torus with slope $s$ in a tight contact $3$-manifold can be put in a standard form with any ruling slope $r \neq s$.
+For relatively prime integers $a$, $b$, the \emph{slope} of an $(a,b)$--curve on a torus is $\frac{b}{a}$.
+A \emph{convex torus (in standard form) with slope $s$} is a torus whose characteristic foliation consists of $2n$ lines of singularities with slope $s$, called \emph{Legendrian divides} and the rest of the foliation is by non-singular lines of slope $r \neq s$, called \emph{Legendrian rulings} where $r$ and $s$ are rational numbers.
+The $2n$ curves of the dividing set lie between the Legendrian divides.
+By Giroux's flexibility theorem, \cite{Giru, Ko}, any convex torus with slope $s$ in a tight contact $3$--manifold can be put in a standard form with any ruling slope $r \neq s$.